Kannesteinen is a mushroom-shaped rock that has been formed by ice and the waves from the Atlantic Ocean during thousands of years.

 Kråkenes Lighthouse was built in 1906 and is located at Kråkenes, at the far end of Vågsøy in Kinn Municipality.
 Today, the lighthouse and the surrounding area is a popular goal for adventure seekers.
 People travel there to experience the lighthouse when the storms are at their worst during autumn and winter to see the waves splashing over the lighthouse.
 But people also come to experience summer and sunsets in the Atlantic Ocean.
 You can spend the night at Kråkenes Lighthouse and in Stormhuset, which is located 50 meters from the lighthouse.
 There is also a small café there in the summer.
 It is a 33 kilometer long drive from Kannesteinen to Kråkenes Lighthouse.

-Below you can see a video from the drive across Vågsøy Island, from Kvalheim to Kråkenes Lighthouse.
+Below you can see a video from a drive across Vågsøy Island, from Kvalheim to Kråkenes Lighthouse.
 During the drive you have a great view towards the Atlantic Coast and the Atlantic Ocean.

 The glaciers, fjords, sea and mountains in the Nordfjord area have some of the finest scenery Norway has to offer.
 Stryn Summerski, Hjelle and Segestad in Oppstryn, Rakssetra between Stryn and Loen, Loen Skylift and Via Ferrata, Briksdalsbreen Glacier in Olden, Lodalen Valley with Lake Lovatnet and Oldedalen Valley with Lake Oldevatnet are all must-visit places when you are in the inner part of Nordfjord.
 Vågsøy with Kråkenes Lighthouse and Kannesteinen, West Cape, Hoddevik and Bremangerlandet with the Grotlesanden and Vetvika Beaches are some of the most beautiful coastal landscapes in Norway.
 Hjelle Hotel in Oppstryn, Hotel Alexandra in Loen and Knutholmen in Kalvåg are all great places to stay.
 Nordfjord is located in the northern part of the county of Vestland, in the centre of Western Norway.